 In the backstory of Zanac, a system built by an extinct civilization of Precursors protects a relic containing that civilization's knowledge by unleashing destruction on those who attempt to open it by force.
 When humans figure out how to open it properly, the system is supposed to stop the attack, but instead, it obliviously continues the attack and tries to Kill All Humans.

 Despite this Trope being the main driver behind the TRON movies, it's cheerfully averted in Tron 2.0.
-The Programs (and the Bradleys) are on the same side fighting greedy humans looking to exploit cyberspace so they can take over rival companies and manipulate world governments.
+The Programs (and the Bradleys) are on the same side – fighting greedy humans looking to exploit cyberspace so they can take over rival companies and manipulate world governments.
 While the main character does fight against security programs at several points, they are doing precisely what they are supposed to do, as he is technically an illegal intruder in the system.

 In Star Fight V: Hell's Gate, the UNSF attempts to use a newly-discovered alien AI called the Center on Hell's Gate III to build a fleet of hyper-advanced Obliterator-class warships for its coming second war with the Soviet States of Mezen.
 However, the Center refuses to cooperate.
 UNSF decides to use an experimental AI virus called HASA to force the Center to obey.
 While this seems to work, it turns out that the enormous processing power of the Center has allowed HASA to become self-aware.
 It builds a fleet of Obliterator-class ships which are later used to counter the SSM's numerical advantage.
 Then, HASA turns all Obliterators against humans and bombs humanity back into the stone age within a week.
 It's only thanks to a brave renegade captain making a Heroic Sacrifice so his best pilot can drop a nuke on the Center that humanity survives.

 The sequel also features some rogue AIs.